 And impact is not a verb.
 I suppose that we can allow, e.g., "a meteor impacted the Earth", even though it sounds slightly pretentious (what's wrong with "hit the Earth" or "struck the Earth"?).
 Similarly, you might say that the Earth was "impacted by a meteor," and you might have an "impacted tooth".
 Otherwise you should stick with "A affected B" or "A had an impact (or an effect) on B." Who started this business of replacing the verb "affect" by the non-verb "impact" anyway?
 Is everyone trying to sound like Al Haig?

-This isn't really a gripe either, but both the American (e.g., 2/27/2013) and the European (e.g., 27/2/2013) methods of writing numeric dates are terrible (especially if you ever have to sort data by date).
+This isn't really a gripe either, but both the American (e.g., 2/27/2013) and the European (e.g., 27/2/2013) methods of writing numeric dates are terrible, and you know what I mean if you ever have to sort data by date.
 XKCD explains how it should be done: